Tour 20 – Kjölur

 Today we have enough time to explore the beautiful nature surrounding Hveravellir before we saddle the horses.
 Hveravellir is one of the biggest geothermal areas in Iceland.
 There was an outlaw hideout here in the old days, and south of the area we pass the ruin of the hut of the outlaw Fjalla-Eyvindur.
 We continue north over the river Seydisá and along the mountains Sandkúlufell, Hanskafell and Saudafell, and spend the night in a mountain hut called Áfangi.

 32 km, 6-7 hrs.

 We continue north over the Eyvindarstadaheidi Moor.
 We are now not very far from civilization in North Iceland.
 We ride with the mountains behind us and the glaciers all around us.
 On our right we have the big lake Blöndulón, which was created when building the hydroelectric power plant by the Blanda River.
 We continue on soft riding paths and mountain roads and end the tour in the green valley Vatnsdalur.
-From there we return by bus to Reykjavik, where the group can spend the evening together.
-Bed & Breakfast accommodation in a guesthouse.
+From there we return by bus to Reykjavik, where the tour ends.
 28 km, 5-6 hrs.

 Please note: Every second tour starts in Vatnsdalur and goes in the opposite direction.